 May 21, 2020

-Redefining Data Classification: Part 1 in The Evolution of Data Classification
+The Evolution of Data Classification

 Data classification is not a new concept.
-In a way, it’s existed for millennia.
+In a way, it has existed for millennia.
 When the point is keeping sensitive data out of the hands of the wrong people, historically there’s no better example than in Greece in 678 AD.
 To defend Constantinople from the sea, the Greek army created a type of fire that could burn on water.
 The “Greek fire” formula was kept a state secret from all enemies.
 Their “top secret” classification of this intellectual property worked so well that it died with the Byzantium Empire.

 Can your sensitive data protection program stand up to that standard?
 If not, you’re not alone.
-According to The Value of Data study, which surveyed 1,500 IT decision makers and data managers across 15 countries, on average over half (52%) of all data within organizations remains unclassified or untagged.
+According to The Value of Data study, which surveyed 1,500 IT decision-makers and data managers across 15 countries, on average over half (52%) of all data within organizations remains unclassified or untagged.
 This means that businesses have limited or no visibility over vast volumes of potentially business-critical and private data.

 The study further reported that three in five (61%) organizations admit they have classified less than half of their public cloud data.
 And over two-thirds (67%) have classified less than half of the data that sits on mobile devices.